-Make sure that the edges of the cutting links are facing forward on the top edge of the bar.

-Fit the drive sprocket cover and locate the chain adjuster pin in the cut-out in the guide bar.
+- Make sure that the edges of the cutting links are facing forward on the top edge of the bar. - Fit the drive sprocket cover and locate the chain adjuster pin in the cut-out in the guide bar.
 Check that the drive links of the saw chain fit correctly on the drive sprocket and that the saw chain is in the groove in the guide bar.
 Tighten the bar nut finger-tight.

-Tension the chain by turning the chain tensioning screw clockwise using the combination spanner.
+- Tension the chain by turning the chain tensioning screw clockwise using the combination spanner.
 The chain should be tensioned until it does not sag from the underside of the bar.

-The chain is correctly tensioned when there is no slack on the underside of the bar, and it can still be turned easily by hand.
+See instructions under the heading Tensioning the chain. - The chain is correctly tensioned when there is no slack on the underside of the bar, and it can still be turned easily by hand.
 Tighten the bar nut with the combination spanner while holding up the tip of the bar.